matrix-org/waterfall/README.md

 Just use `docker-compose up` and you're good to go.

+Or `docker-compose up -d` if you're running it on a server in a detached state.

+You can then find your container ID by checking `docker container ls`.

+Which could then be used to e.g. check the container logs with `docker container logs <ID>`.

+If you're developing locally, you can replace the path to the image with your own image tag, e.g. `matrix/waterfall`.

 #### Hard Way

 To run the image from the current directory assuming that there is a `config.yaml`: